0xsalt/discord-llm-bot/README.md

 - If `prompts.enable_memory_context` is false or no items are retrieved, the Memory Context block is omitted.
 - If `prompts.enable_policy` is true and `prompts.policy` is non-empty, a “Policy:” system block is included after Identity.
 - Per-guild partitioning for memory retrieval/upserts is the default to keep server knowledge separate.
-- MCP data persists in the repository at `llmcord/mcp-data` (bind-mounted to the server).
+- MCP data persists in the repository at `mcp-data` (bind-mounted to the server).
 Ensure host permissions allow UID 1000 to write:
-  - `mkdir -p ./llmcord/mcp-data && sudo chown -R 1000:1000 ./llmcord/mcp-data && sudo chmod 775 ./llmcord/mcp-data`
+  - `mkdir -p ./mcp-data && sudo chown -R 1000:1000 ./mcp-data && sudo chmod 775 ./mcp-data`